oren/oren.github.io/articles/how-to-facilitate-meaningful-conversations/README.md

 # How to facilitate meaningful conversations

 ## Problem / Opportunity
-You joined a new team or organization and have one on ones with folks.
+You joined a new team or organization and have one-on-ones with 25 people in 10 days.
 How do you connect with people, build trust, and learn about their world?
+How do you accomplish that in a 30-minute conversation?

 ## Solution
 Create a psychologically safe environment by using a technique called [Clean Language](https://unconsciousagile.com/articles/clean_language).
-When the other person share something that you want to learn more about, you ask a question in a way that allow them to use their own vocabulary.
+When the other person shares something that you want to learn more about, ask a question in a way that allows them to use their own vocabulary and metaphors.

 ### Example for a conversation
 What challenges are important for the team?